Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/UserManagement.md

 >__Note__: The user management API is quite low-level in nature.
 If the stock functionality provided by [`PlayerInputManager`](Components.md#playerinputmanager-component) (see [Components](./Components.md)) is sufficient, this provides an easier way to set up user management.
 The API described here is useful when you want more control over user management.

-In the input system, a user is represented by the [`InputUser`](../api/UnityEngine.InputSystem.Users.InputUser.html) class.
+In the Input System, a user is represented by the [`InputUser`](../api/UnityEngine.InputSystem.Users.InputUser.html) class.
 Each [`InputUser`](../api/UnityEngine.InputSystem.Users.InputUser.html) represents a human interacting with the application.
-You can have multiple users playing a game together on a single computer or device (local multiplayer), where each user has one or more [paired Input Devices](#device-pairing).
-A user may be associated with a platform [user account](#user-account-management), if supported by the platform and the Devices used.
+For example, you can have multiple users playing a game together on a single computer or device (local multiplayer), where each user has one or more [paired Input Devices](#device-pairing).
+A user might be associated with a platform [user account](#user-account-management), if the platform and Devices used support it.

-The [`PlayerInputManager`](Components.md#playerinputmanager-component) class uses [`InputUser`](../api/UnityEngine.InputSystem.Users.InputUser.html) internally for it's user handling.
+The [`PlayerInputManager`](Components.md#playerinputmanager-component) class uses [`InputUser`](../api/UnityEngine.InputSystem.Users.InputUser.html) internally to handle users.

 ## Device pairing